 When to Take Pictures of Flowers

-The lighting of the morning sun is best, as well as it does not create bright spots upon the blooms that cause the texture of the petals to be lost.
-This is especially true on the red and white blooms, as they seem to either bleed out their color worse, in the case of red blooms, or create a flash effect upon the petals in the case of white and sometimes yellow blooms.
+The lighting of the morning sun is best as it does not create bright spots upon the blooms that cause the texture of the petals to be lost.
+This is especially true on the red and white blooms, as they seem to either bleed out their color (worse in the case of red blooms), or create a flash effect upon the petals in the case of white and sometimes yellow blooms.

 How to Take Picture of Flowers

 When taking photos of roses and flowers, there are not only various angles of view, lighting concerns and bloom forms to take into consideration.
 There is the background for the shot; the all-important background is not to be taken lightly and most certainly not overlooked.
 A bloom set against its own plant’s rich foliage will usually make for a nice shot.
 However, a big old fly or grasshopper sitting on that foliage and looking straight at you is not so good to have in the shot!
 Or perhaps one of those smiling little garden gnomes behind the bloom in the picture will be something to deal with.